 - Corporate Marketing

 I bet nobody could ever provide me with the experience which I gained in Singapore because of PAX Edutainment.
-When I write this, it feels like the picturization of corporate life at the age of 30 but believe it or not I did this at just the age of 19, at a stage where I have to still learn and develop my skills and expertise and take it to another level.
-Which is exactly why this experience was so important, it helps you get more skilled before you enter the real world and I can say it with ease that I am ready to face the real world!
+When I write this, it feels like the picturization of corporate life in Singapore at the age of 30.
+But believe it or not I did this at just the age of 19.
+At a stage where I have to still learn and develop my skills and expertise and take it to another level.
+This is exactly why this experience was so important.
+It helps you get more skilled before you enter the real world.
+I can say it with ease that I am ready to face the real world!

 A blog by Rounak Gupta who experienced Singapore with PAX in January 2020